 This was Eleazar's Christian servant, who, the following morning, had by chance, witnessed, with horror - through the crack of a door left inadvertently open - the cruel ceremony of the child's crucifixion and atrocious martyrdom, with the participation, carried out with religious zeal, of local Jews, "in contempt of the passion of our Lord".
 Thomas kept the date of the crucial event clearly in mind.
-It was Palm Sunday, Wednesday 22 March of the year 1144.
+It was the Wednesday following Palm Sunday, 22 March of the year 1144.